carmencrincoli/ResiliencyDemo/README.md

 The solution automatically provisions and configures:
 - **5 Virtual Machines** on Azure Local (2 web apps, 2 databases, 1 load balancer)
+- **Network Security Group** with comprehensive security rules for all components
 - **Next.js 14** full-stack e-commerce application with TypeScript
 - **PostgreSQL 16** database with streaming replication
 - **NGINX** load balancer with health checks and SSL/TLS